d2osborn/Power-Outages/README.md

 The dataset, outage, contains 1534 rows, each being a unique record of a major power outage, with 56 columns.
 Here's a brief description of some of the columns that are relevant to my analysis:

-- `gameid`: This column represents a unique identifier for each individual match played.
-It allows us to distinguish between different matches in the dataset.

 - `YEAR`: Indicates the year when the outage event occurred

 - `U.S._STATE`: Represents all the states in the continental U.S.